 Simultaneous direct imaging with the SW channel is obtained simultaneously with the LW grism exposures.
 The SW imaging field of view remains unchanged when the grisms are in use.
 The SW images enable precise determination of dither offsets, and provide extended wavelength coverage as well as supporting production of the source catalog needed for calibration of the LW grism spectra.

 The grisms deflect the light parallel to the dispersion direction for all wavelengths except 3.95 μm.
-The size of the deflection is 1 nm/0.065″, where 0.065″ is the size of a pixel on the LW detectors.
-Consequently, sources that fall outside of the imaging field-of-view produce spectral streaks on the detector.
-The extent of the out-of-field coverage is limited by the size of the pickoff mirrors, and is illustrated in Figure 3.
-When using GRISMC, the coronagraph mounts also block some out-of-field sources.
+The size of the deflection is 1 nm/pixel, and the LW pixel scale is 0.063".
+Consequently, some sources that fall outside of the imaging field of view produce spectral streaks on the detector.
+The extent of the out-of-field coverage is limited by the size and location of the pickoff mirrors, and is illustrated in Figure 3.
+When using GRISM C, the coronagraph mount also block some out-of-field sources.
 The coronagraph substrates themselves are transparent, but are populated by neutral density squares and coronagraphic occulting masks that will complicate the interpretation of grism spectra for sources that are located behind the substrate.
 Dithers parallel to the dispersion axes provide direct images of the out-of-field sources.
 SW direct images of the out-of-field sources will also be obtained simultaneously with the LW images.

 Approximate continuum and line sensitivities are shown in Figure 4 for a 10 ks integration using a 2 × 5 pixel extraction aperture (2 pixels in the spectral direction by 5 pixels in the spatial direction).
 Please consult the Exposure Time Calculator (ETC) for the proposed observations.